Transparent dark purple Travel Guide by Insurte logo

 Types of long stay visas for Italy

-??
 Please note that the information found below is from the Italian Embassy, specifically detailed for US residents.
 Processes and offerings may vary depending on the applicant's nationality/residency.

-Long stay visas for working in Italy
+Long-stay visas for working in Italy

 Please note that you should always gather actionable information from official sites, such as the Italian Embassy - especially when it comes to visa options, eligibility, and requirements.
 They will have the most up-to-date and accurate information.

-Long stay visa for self-employed workers
+Long-stay visas for self-employed workers

 • Business owners looking to move their business/operations or start a new business in Italy.